 Case Study 2: 100Kin10

-[[Link or embed 90 second video: http://vimeo.com/37821939]]

 Summary:

-100Kin10 unites the nation's top academic institutions, nonprofits, foundations, companies, and government agencies to collectively tackle the goal of training and retaining 100,000 excellent STEM teachers to educate the next generation of innovators and problem solvers [100Kin10 website] As a backbone organization, 100Kin10 represents a network approach to problem-solving.
+100Kin10 unites the nation's top academic institutions, nonprofits, foundations, companies, and government agencies to collectively tackle the goal of training and retaining 100,000 excellent STEM teachers to educate the next generation of innovators and problem solvers [100Kin10 website].
+As a backbone organization, 100Kin10 represents a network approach to problem-solving.
 It facilitates opportunities for its partners to collectively address shared challenges larger than any one organization could tackle individually.

 The call to action: